4 Extraordinary Benefits from A Knee Brace

 Hinged Knee Brace

 The most popular design of knee brace is the hinged-type.
 In our design, aluminum hinges take the load off damaged knees by providing moderate to strong support to rehabilitate weakened joints and muscles.
+The use of hinges also prevents knee hyperextension as they have a limit to how much they open and bend with your leg.
 Unlike compression sleeves that slide up and wrap tightly around your muscle, this brace is strapped to your knees, delivering your ideal degree of compression and support.
 This is an excellent option for a rehabilitative support brace post-injury or surgery!

 Knee Brace with Gel Padding